Asymptotic e-processes: Introduction

 \cref{thm:asymptotic-ville} is an asymptotic version of Ville's inequality for asymptotic e-processes.
 This result ties asymptotic e-processes directly to asymptotic hypothesis testing and establishes $r$ as the time horizon up to which the process can be monitored with asymptotic guarantees.

-In \cref{sec:construction} we present various simple ways to construct asymptotic e-processes, supporting our claims on practical constructability.
-We focus in particular on the cumulative product already introduced, as well as an analogue of the time-mixture construction for e-processes \cite[Section 7.9]{ramdasHypothesisTestingEvalues2025}, thereby exhibiting asymptotic e-processes that do not have the \gls{asp}.
-The cumulative product is illustrated on simple numerical experiments in \cref{sec:numerical-experiments}.
+In \cref{sec:construction} we present various ways to construct asymptotic e-processes, supporting our claim of practical constructability.
+We focus first on the cumulative product already introduced, as well as an analogue of the time-mixture construction for e-processes \cite[Section 7.9]{ramdasHypothesisTestingEvalues2025}, thereby exhibiting asymptotic e-processes that do not have the \gls{asp}.
+The cumulative product is illustrated with simple numerical experiments in \cref{sec:numerical-experiments}.
+We investigate the domination method; a process upper-bounded by an $r$-\gls{aep} with asymptotically full probability is itself an $r$-\gls{aep} (\cref{thm:domination}).
+This enables constructing $r$-\glspl{aep} by inserting (over-)estimators into expressions of true e-processes under a monotonicity condition, generalizing the construction of \cite{chuggPostHocLargeSampleStatistical2026} in \cref{clry:domination via monotonicity,thm:r-aep from burn in of single data stream}.
 We also examine the calibration \cite[Section 2.3]{ramdasHypothesisTestingEvalues2025} of the anytime p-values introduced in \cite{waudby-smithDistributionuniformAnytimevalidSequential2026}.
-We find that this yields an $r$-asymptotic e-process with $r\equiv\infty$ under a slight strengthening of the definition of anytime p-values.
-The necessity for the strengthening originates from the fact that we define asymptotic e-processes by relying on the strongest notion of asymptotic e-values exposed in \cite{ignatiadisAsymptoticCompoundEvalues2024}.
-This completely characterizes the effect of calibration, mirroring the results available in the non-asymptotic case and paving the way for fruitful further investigations based on the weaker notions of asymptotic e-variables.
+More systematically, we introduce asymptotic p-processes in \cref{def:asymptotic p-process}, and identify anytime p-values as uniformly $\infty$-asymptotic p-processes in \cref{thm:anytime p-values are infty-APPs}.
+The general result is that calibrating asymptotic p-processes yields asymptotic e-processes (\cref{thm:calibration}), mirroring the results available in the non-asymptotic case.